robertblackwell/py_wg/README.md

 # pyargs, Python Args Utility

-`pyargs` is a python cli program to run a series of scripts or commands using multiple set or arguments provided from a file or stdin and to use more than one process to achive some parallel execution.
+`pyargs` is a python cli program to run a series of scripts or commands using multiple set or arguments provided from a file or stdin and to use more than one process to achieve some parallel execution.

 The name is deliberately a play on `xargs` as pyargs is a simplified alternative to `xargs`.